 Depending on where you are going, you might also need immunizations.

-For search of employment in Kuwait use the most powerful job search engine on the Internet to date!
+In the search for employment in Kuwait use the most powerful job-search engine on the Internet to date!

 Careerjet search for employment in Kuwait on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
 Those include: